Death to Khamenei

-Death to Khamenei (مرگ بر خامنهای; Marg bar Khamenei) is a political slogan in Iran that was first chanted during the 2009 Iranian presidential election protests.
+Death to Khamenei (مرگ بر خامنهای) is a political slogan in Iran that was first chanted during the 2009 Iranian presidential election protests.

-The slogan is used as a strong expression against the Supreme Leader of Iran and the Islamic Republic of Iran, especially during protests, as protesters hold Khamenei personally responsible for violent crackdowns.
+The slogan was used as a strong expression against the former Supreme Leader of Iran and the Islamic Republic of Iran, especially during protests, as protesters hold Khamenei personally responsible for violent crackdowns.
+This slogan, which had first appeared in 2009, has been widely used by protestors since then.

-During the Iran–Israel war (2025), many Iranians chanted protest slogans, notably "Death to Khamenei," to express dissatisfaction with the country's situation.
-This slogan, which had first appeared in 2009, once again became widely used among protesters.
 Many citizens would shout it every evening at 8 PM from balconies and windows.

 History

-The slogan "Death to Khamenei" was first chanted during the 2009 Iranian election protests, and has since been used repeatedly in subsequent protests.
+The slogan "Death to Khamenei" was first chanted during the 2009 Iranian presidential election protests, and has since been used repeatedly in subsequent protests.

 2017–2018 protests

 During the 2017–2018 Iranian protests, slogans such as "Death to Khamenei" and "Khamenei, be ashamed, leave the country" were chanted.